quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part10_5.4.1_Mapping_G.md

 :p What does the `gauss` function do?
 ??x
-The `gauss` function generates the \(N\) Gauss-Legendre quadrature points and corresponding weights used in numerical integration.
+The `gauss` function generates the $N$ Gauss-Legendre quadrature points and corresponding weights used in numerical integration.
 It leverages the properties of Legendre polynomials to ensure optimal distribution of points, providing high accuracy for a small number of evaluations.

 :p Provide an implementation example of the `gauss` function.
 ??x